 Nappy waste and soiled paper is stored in yellow waste bins in Foundation Stage and the men's staff toilet (by the school office).

-Children with on-going incontinence problems have in Individual Health care Plan - drawn up in consultation with parents by either Amy Thompson (School Nurse) or Emma Green (Health & Safety Leader).
+Children with on-going incontinence problems have in Individual Health Care Plan - drawn up in consultation with parents by the School Nurse and/ or First Aid lead teacher.

 Children who soil their clothing